airbnb/okreplay/src/docs/index.md

 The current stable version of Betamax is _{{ page.version }}_.

 The current development version of Betamax is _{{ page.dev-version}}_.

+## Implementations

+Betamax comes in two flavors.
+The first is an HTTP and HTTPS proxy that can intercept traffic made in any way that respects Java's `http.proxyHost` and `http.proxyPort` system properties.
+The second is a simple wrapper for Apache _HttpClient_.

+### The Betamax proxy

+The proxy implementation can be used with HTTP traffic initiated from _java.net.URLConnection_, Apache _HttpClient_, etc. It runs an actual HTTP(S) proxy on Jetty and overrides the JVM proxy settings so that traffic is redirected via the proxy.

+### The Betamax HttpClient wrapper

+The _HttpClient_ wrapper is a simpler implementation but only works with _HttpClient_ (or things built on top of it such as the Groovy _Http Builder_).
+It is a good choice when you use _HttpClient_ instances that are injected in your classes to make external connections.
+In your tests you simply inject an instance of _BetamaxHttpClient_ instead.

 ## Installation